Introducing a Breast Cancer Clinical Trial,

 This is an open-label, randomized, Phase 2 pre-surgical (also called neoadjuvant) study in premenopausal women 18 years of age and older with newly diagnosed early-stage ER+/HER2- breast cancer.
 Participants will receive endocrine treatment for up to 24 weeks and then have surgery.
 The primary goal of the study is to:

-1) Part 1 - Find a dose of (Z)-endoxifen that reaches certain levels in the blood that researchers have shown produce enhanced anti-cancer benefits.
+1) Part 1 - (Completed) Find a dose of (Z)-endoxifen that reaches certain levels in the blood that researchers have shown produce enhanced anti-cancer benefits.
 This dose will be used in Part 2 of the study.

 Additional information can be obtained from the national clinical study register, Clinicaltrials.gov. (click here NCT05607004).